-We have incurred operating losses since inception and negative cash flows from operating activities.
-As of June 30, 2020, we had an accumulated deficit of \$252.6 million.
+We have incurred operating losses and negative cash flows from operating activities since inception.
+As of September 30, 2021, we had an accumulated deficit of \$400.2 million.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue and initiate clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-As a result of the COVID-19 pandemic and actions taken to slow its spread, the global financial markets have experienced volatility and uncertainty.
-There can be no assurance that further volatility and uncertainty in the financial markets and declining confidence in economic conditions will not occur.
-If financial markets remain volatile and uncertain, and for so long as they do, it may make any necessary capital financing more difficult to obtain, more costly and/or more dilutive.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-As of June 30, 2020, we had cash, cash equivalents and short-term investments of \$338.9 million.
-Based on our current plans, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2023.
-During the period of uncertainty of volatility related to the COVID-19 pandemic, we will continue to monitor our liquidity.
+As of September 30, 2021, we had cash, cash equivalents and short-term investments of \$543.4 million.
+Based on our current plans, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2024.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our product candidates, including as such activities may be adversely impacted by COVID-19; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our product candidates; - the costs of securing and producing drug substance and drug product material for use in pre-clinical studies, clinical trials and for use as commercial supply; - the costs of securing manufacturing arrangements for development activities and commercial production; - the scope, prioritization and number of our research and development programs; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other product candidates and technologies; - the success of our current or future companion diagnostic test collaborations for companion diagnostic tests; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our product candidates; - the costs of securing and producing drug substance and drug product material for use in preclinical studies, clinical trials and for use as commercial supply; - the costs of securing manufacturing arrangements for development activities and commercial production; - the scope, prioritization and number of our research and development programs; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other product candidates and technologies; - the success of our current or future companion diagnostic test collaborations for companion diagnostic tests; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.

 To date, we have not generated any revenues from product sales, and we do not have any approved products.
-We do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future product candidates.
+We do not know when, or if, we will generate any revenues from product sales.
+We do not expect to generate significant revenues from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future product candidates.
 We are subject to all of the risks incident in the development of new therapeutic products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.